Why do we enjoy and go through so much work to prepare our cars?

 After drying the car, walk around looking for contaminants bonded to the

-hazardous chemical item - wear gloves and apply carefully).
+solvent (a hazardous chemical item - wear gloves and apply carefully).

 What are some polish or prep tips?